-EMX’s Brestovac West royalty property is ~700 meters west of Cukaru Peki and contains the Corridor Zone high-grade gold prospect and the Ogashu Kucajna epithermal gold occurrence.
-The Jasikovo East-Durlan Potok property occurs to the north in the Timok copper-gold belt.
+EMX’s other Timok royalty interests include Brestovac West, which is ~700 meters west of Cukaru Peki and contains the Corridor Zone high-grade gold prospect, and the Jasikovo East-Durlan Potok property which occurs to the north in the Timok belt.

-The Company's Timok royalty properties add strategic upside potential in one of the richest copper-gold mineral belts in Europe.
+EMX’s Timok royalty properties occur along trend from the world-class Bor-Majdanpek mining complex and add strategic upside potential in one of the richest mineral belts in Europe.